qia-hackathon-2025/Extending-Quantum-Key-Distribution---TU-e-participants/docs/tutorials/3_simulation_control.md

 # Tutorial 3: Simulation Control

 In this section we explain the `run_simulation.py` file and the interface that programs in `application.py` must adhere to.
-We also cover ways to get output results from the program and logging.
+We also cover ways to get output results from the program, application configuration, and logging.

-The first sections will use the example `examples/tutorial/1_Basics` for code snippets.

 ## Basic run_simulation.py

-The `examples/tutorial/1_Basics/run_simulation.py` file contains the minimal requirements to run a simulation:
+The minimal `run_simulation.py` file contains:

 ```python
 from application import AliceProgram, BobProgram